 India's BJP-Linked Hindu Group Brings Dalit Slavery to America

-A Hindu sect with close ties to India’s ruling BJP has exploited hundreds of low-caste men in a years-long construction project, reports the New York Times.
+A Hindu sect (BAPS) with close ties to India’s ruling BJP has exploited hundreds of low-caste men in a years-long construction project, reports the New York Times.
 A US federal lawsuit filed against the Hindu group alleges that the men brought to the United States under religious R-1 visa had their Indian passports confiscated by the Hindu group.
 It further alleges that the workers, mainly Dalit men who worked 13-hour days doing heavy lifting for about $1 an hour, were kept as prisoners at the construction site of a massive Hindu temple in Robbinsville, New Jersey.
 Cases of caste discrimination and exploitation among India diaspora have also surfaced in Silicon Valley.

 |Hindu Temple in Robbinville, New Jersey|